Andrew-Chen-Wang/django-orm-template/README.md

 A GitHub template to quickly get a Python project that needs an awesome ORM up and running.
+This repository is a quick template repository that I personally use.

 Original intended usage is to script from main.py and call management commands through manage.py